masouduut94/genetic-algorithm-trip-optimizer/README.md

 # genetic-algorithm-trip-optimizer
-The project results in an evolutionary algorithm based agent which finds the best path for a Sales Person Problem.
-The agent uses Xgboost model to predict the trip duration and use that as the fitness metric.
+The project splits in 2 parts.
+In first part initially we use data analysis and feature extraction for dataset.
+After that we define the best model that can use extracted features to predict the travel time with least possible error.
+In the second part we use genetic algorithm to find the path between random locations in test data which has the minimum distance.

 ## Dataset